Last updated on June 18th, 2021 at 08:10 pm

-Carne Asada is a juicy and tender beef which was marinated, then, grilled.
+Carne Asada is a juicy and tender beef that was marinated, then, grilled.
 It is a Mexican dish that is easy to make, versatile, and a crowd favorite!
+Watch the short video tutorial below and see how easy and delicious this dish is!

 Authentic Carne Asada Recipe